alumbreras/alumbreras.github.io.src/drafts/2015-01-14-Podemitas_motifs.markdown

 <p align="center">
 <img src="../images/2016-01-15-motifs_4_4.png" width="600px">
 </p>
+where I named the neighborhoods to help the intuition.

-(**Question**: how come the single node is the most frequent?
+(**Question**: how come *spot* is the most frequent?
 How is it possible to have no neighbors at all?
 Or what might be wrong?)

 #### Types of conversationalists